 When you consider a securities trade accounting software and Web-based solution, ask the vendor if they calculate wash sales based on Section 1091 and if not, you may want to skip that solution.
 TurboTax ads say they make taxes simple and they imply you can just import your 1099-B. You’ll spend a lot of time finding their small fine print about having to make Section 1091 adjustments on your own.

 We download your securities trades into software and generate Form 8949 and or Form 4797 in a manner that is compliant with Section 1091 wash sale rules for taxpayers.
 We also prepare Form 6781 for Section 1256 contracts and prepare the necessary tax forms for reporting forex transactions.
 You can give these tax forms to your tax preparer or our CPAs for our tax compliance service.

-Administration Fee: We charge an administration fee of $75 per taxpayer, per year, for professional usage of Tradelog software.
+Administration Fee: We charge an administration fee of $75 per taxpayer (individual vs. entity), per year, for professional usage of Tradelog software.
 We’ll waive our administration fee for clients with a current retail license to Tradelog.

 If you have any questions about our accounting services please contact us.

 We look forward to working with you soon.